How to Import a Project using Database Management

 • Related Articles

-NOTICE: The Library Import function is a powerful tool that modifies large sections of data in the current configuration.
-ALWAYS back up your data before executing a Library Import.
-The Library Import functionality of Database Management is designed ...
+NOTICE: The Database Management Utility is a powerful tool that modifies large sections of data in the current configuration.
+ALWAYS back up your data before performing a data import.
+The Library Import functionality of Database Management is ...

 • How to Import Reports using Database Management